VeraBezfamilnaia/HibernateEx/README.md

 ## The purpose of the project

-The purpose of the project is practice in working with Hibernate, Liquibase, JpaRepositiry.
+The purpose of the project is practice in working with Hibernate, Liquibase, JpaRepositiry, Lombok.

 ## Usage example